Cloud sync troubleshooting

 On the Azure AD Connect cloud sync screen, select Review all agents.

 On the On-premises provisioning agents screen, you see the agents you've installed.
-Verify that the agent in question is there and is marked Healthy.
+Verify that the agent in question is there.
+If all is well, you will see the active (green) status for the agent.

 On the local server

-On the server with the agent installed, open Services by either navigating to it or by going to Start > Run > Services.msc.
+On the server with the agent installed, open Services.
+Do this by going to Start > Run > Services.msc.

-Under Services, make sure Microsoft Azure AD Connect Agent Updater and Microsoft Azure AD Connect Provisioning Agent are there and their status is Running.
+Under Services, make sure Microsoft Azure AD Connect Agent Updater and Microsoft Azure AD Connect Provisioning Agent are there.
+Also confirm that their status is Running.

 Common agent installation problems

-The following sections describe some common agent installation problems and typical resolutions.
+The following sections describe some common agent installation problems, and typical resolutions of those problems.

 Agent failed to start